Hammersmith: A growing story

 “Do you ever think about settling down?”
-She liked the sound of this….it would do.
-It would do, because Hogben was also a kind of salesman, a traveling man alone in the world…if by choice, she didn’t blame him a bit—but even charlatans settled, eventually, didn’t they?
+She liked the sound of this…it would do.
+It would do, because Hogben was also a kind of salesman, a traveling man alone in the world…if by choice, she didn’t blame him a bit; but even charlatans settled, eventually, didn’t they?
 If she’d said the same words to Vic, he’d take them as a proposal.
 And Vic, like Ralph had been, was a widower, his daughter already keeping his house for him.

 Vic B. Mack was in Mossbunker’s castle keep, as he guessed.
 Mossbunker had spoken to him once, and had not allowed him inside the walls.
-They’d walked the yellowing sward, as Mack felt inclined to call it, passed by the holly hedges, these suffering somewhat for the gardener’s severe clipper work, but still prickly…skirting an honest to goodness ditch.
-Or whatever a feudal lord might have called it.
+They’d walked the yellowing sward, as Mack felt inclined to call it, passed by the holly hedges, these suffering for the gardener’s severe clipper work, but still prickly…and skirting an honest to goodness ditch.
+Or whatever a feudal lord might have called this.
 Moat, maybe.
 Mossbunker had said, shading eyes and flinging a commanding finger, looking like a statue of Clark or Frémont, “That hill.
 I’m dynamiting it.
 The only way, Mack.
 What with the telephone, we’ll be rolling out reams of cabling.”

 “You figure the fill’d level out a place for company houses.”

 “It is my opinion,” he said at last, “that an open hand breeds mere contempt.
-A man who has got something of his own through working for it appreciates exactly the value of it.
+A man who has got something of his own through working for it appreciates, exactly, the value of it.
 I don’t play this game of being a father to the men.
 If you ask me to pay for a thing, show me first how it pays me.”

-Mossbunker, the multi-millionaire, now had a Hammersmith address.
+Mossbunker, the multi-millionaire, thus had a Hammersmith address.
 His presence had never been witnessed on Main Street.
-Mack expected he would read only the Philly papers.
+Mack expected he read only the Philly papers.
 But he’d been working on this inroad.
 As soon as Abel Bard let him know about the American Patriots, Mack had said, “Now, I don’t want to give a bad impression.
 A lot of people might think the proprietor of the Signal is not gonna keep things to himself.
 If it makes Mossbunker uncomfortable, having me there…”

 “You saying you wanna join up?
 Just for yourself?”